lethanhan97/intro-to-web-dev/notes/fullstackForFEV2/Server.md

 ls -a // show all directories including hidden

 chmod options permissions filename // change permission of a file

+chown -R $USER:$USER folder // make a particular folder belong to a particular user so you dont have to sudo everytime
 ```

 [Octal permission list](https://www.computerhope.com/unix/uchmod.htm)